ryanburger1/CapstoneFinal/README.md

 * XGboost

 ### Navigating the Repo
 Navigating this repo is fairly simple!
-Find all my final materials in the folder titled "Final
+Just click on a folder you would like to view below.
+#### Folders:
+* [Final Analysis:]() Includes my final notebook, presentation, and proposal
+* [Drafts:]() Includes draft notebooks used for exploratory analysis and preprocessing